Sermon

 So the poet prayed, seeking, for the moment, but the "kindly light" of knowledge and counsel to guide his steps "amid the encircling gloom."
 Yet in the voyage of life there is need, ever and anon, of stronger light, to catch at least some passing glimpse of the distant scene.
 To hold his course on the trackless waste of waters the mariner must from time to time pause to take his bearings.
 He must lift his eyes to the heavenly bodies, the sun by day, the moon and stars by night.
 So we in crossing the ocean of life must raise eyes of faith to gaze upon the eternal truths, and from them seek light and guidance, else we may not hope to win the haven of eternal rest.

 Lastly, there is a seventh gift that crowns the others, the blossom and perfection of all the rest, the talisman of victory to the soldier of Christ, the last round of the ladder by which the Christian mounts to heaven.
 It is the gift of wisdom.
 It is the good and perfect gift that cometh down from the Father of lights.
 It enables the one into whose soul it descends to see everything as God sees it, and to set its true value on everything.
 The wisdom of this world makes men prize the things of this world.
 The wisdom that is from above makes men fix their minds and hearts on the things that are above, where Christ sitteth at the right hand of the Father.
 And the wisdom of this world is foolishness with God.
 Men of the world deem it highest wisdom to possess themselves of the good things of this world.
 St. Paul, who was full of the wisdom that is from above, reckoned all these things as dross, nay, to use his own strong word, even as dung, that he might win Christ.
 He had been thoroughly drilled in the school of the Holy Ghost.
-He had been taught to know the true beatitudes, "Blessed are the poor in spirit," "Blessed are the merciful," "Blessed are the clean of heart," "Blessed are they who endure persecution for righteousness' sake."
+He had been taught to know the true beatitudes, "Blessed are the poor in spirit," "Blessed are the merciful," "Blessed are the clean of heart," and "Blessed are they who endure persecution for righteousness' sake."
 He had fathomed the meaning of the Master's words: "What shall it profit a man, if he gain the whole world, and suffer the loss of his soul?"
-It is a question of profit and loss, where the loss of all things earthly, even of life itself, for Christ's sweet sake, is supremest gain.
+It is a question of profit and loss, where the loss of all things earthly, even of life itself, for Christ's sweet sake, is the supremist gain.

 Confirmation is, in an altogether special sense, the Sacrament of the Holy Ghost.
-Baptism confers grace to sanctify the soul, but Confirmation confers the sanctifier of the soul, the Holy Spirit.
+Baptism confers the grace to sanctify the soul, but Confirmation confers the sanctifier of the soul, the Holy Spirit.
 Ever since the day of Pentecost this Holy Spirit has been in the world, performing His mission as Paraclete, ruling the Church as a whole, guiding it in the way of truth, and sanctifying its members.
 Creatures of the senses that we are, and tied down to the things of sense, we find it hard to bring home to ourselves this great truth of our faith, that we are living under the dispensation and personal guidance of the Holy Ghost.
-This Third Person of the blessed Trinity, who proceeds from the Father and the Son, who together with the Father and the Son is adored and glorified, who is the Lord and giver of life, is present in the world today, in the world-wide Church, as really and truly as the Second Person, Jesus Christ, Son of the Virgin Mary, was present nineteen hundred years ago on the earth, and is still present on our altars in the Adorable Sacrament.
+This Third Person of the blessed Trinity, who proceeds from the Father and the Son, who together with the Father and the Son is adored and glorified, who is the Lord and giver of life, is present in the world today, in the worldwide Church, as really and truly as the Second Person, Jesus Christ, Son of the Virgin Mary, was present nineteen hundred years ago on the earth, and is still present on our altars in the Adorable Sacrament.
 Our Lord Himself promised that when the Paraclete should come he should abide always with the Church.
 He is not the less really present for our being unable to see Him with our eyes and touch Him with our hands.

 Our blessed Lord, when He was visibly present on earth, dwelt with Mary and Joseph in that lowly cottage at Nazareth.
 He still dwells, though unseen by eyes of flesh, in our churches, on our altars.
 But the Holy Spirit dwells not in a temple made with bands.
 "Know you not," says the apostle," that your bodies are the temple of the Holy Ghost?"
-Yes, this poor tenement of clay, which death one day will dissolve, is the dwelling-place of God's Holy Spirit.
+Yes, this poor tenement of clay, which death one day will dissolve, is the dwelling place of God's Holy Spirit.

 And now here is a thing to think of and to take to heart: As often as a Christian sins mortally he turns God's Holy Spirit out of his temple.
-To turn even the meanest of men out of one's Own house without cause is shameful; to drive a man out of the house of which he is owner is open robbery.
-Judge, then, how heinous is mortal sin.
-He who is guilty of it drives God's Holy Spirit out of His dwelling-place.
+To turn even the meanest of men out of one's Own house without cause is shameful; to drive a man out of the house of which he is the owner is open robbery.
+Judge, then, how heinous is a mortal sin.
+He who is guilty of it drives God's Holy Spirit out of His dwelling place.
 Let us not grieve the Holy Ghost; let us beware of quenching the Holy Ghost.
 Let us show due reverence to the temple in which He deigns to dwell, and treat in a befitting way this divine guest of our souls.
 So it will come to pass that when this house of our earthly dwelling is dissolved, He will receive us into His tabernacle--"a building of God, a house not made with hands, eternal in the heavens."